kubernetes/enhancements/keps/sig-storage/0661-statefulset-volume-resize/README.md

 -->

 ### API server validation relaxation
-Modifications would be made to `ValidateStatefulSetUpdate` inorder to allow changes in the storage size of the volume in the `VolumeClaimTemplates`.
+Modifications would be made to `ValidateStatefulSetUpdate` in order to allow changes in the storage size of the volume in the `VolumeClaimTemplates`.
 The new requested size will be validated to prevent a user from shrinking the volume.